Targeted Tutorial Assistance (TTA)

 Section 11: Administrative Responsibilities of Tutors and Students

 The TTA program is funded by the Australian Federal Government.
-A condition of that funding is that Oorala provide regular reporting on the management and performance of the program, therefore Oorala relies on the prompt and accurate administration by tutors and students alike.
+A condition of that funding is that UNE provide regular reporting on the management and performance of the program, therefore UNE relies on the prompt and accurate administration by tutors and students alike.

-Failure to comply with your administrative duties may lead to a termination of a TTA contract.
+A failure by a tutor to comply with their administrative duties may lead to a termination of the tutor’s casual engagement with UNE to tutor in the TTA Program.

 Tutors must:

-• not commence tutoring prior to an official offer being made to them by Oorala via the TTA Online portal.
+- not commence tutoring prior to entering into a casual employment contract with UNE and receiving an engagement offer by Oorala via the TTA Online portal.
 Any tutoring prior to this will not receive payment.

 Students must:

-Students who fail to action their administrative responsibilities within 3 days of the session being recorded will prohibit their tutor’s payroll timesheet(s) from being approved.
-Consequently, tutorial sessions may be suspended until actioned.
+Students who fail to action their administrative responsibilities within 3 days of the session being recorded will result in tutorial sessions being suspended until actioned.

 Section 12.
 Originality of Students' Work

 Under no circumstances is a tutor permitted to do any part of the student's work for them.
 Tutors are not permitted to undertake library research, take or supply notes, nor write or word-process assignments on the student’s behalf.
-Any non-compliance will result in the withdrawal of TTA support.
+Any non-compliance will result in termination of the tutor’s casual engagement with UNE to tutor in the TTA Program.

 Section 13: Session Cancellation Policy